brson/blog.rust-lang.org/_posts/2016-08-09-Shape-of-errors-to-come.md

 ![Picture of old error style][old_errors]

 The problem though is that it takes a few seconds to look at the message, orient yourself, and find the critical pieces.
 This time loss adds up.
-What if, instead, we cleared away everything slows down how you read the error message?
+What if, instead, we cleared away everything that slows down how you read the error message?

 <img src="/images/2016-08-09-Errors/new_errors.png" width="500" />

-This is the new error format now available.
-It's designed to around the fundamental observation that errors should **focus on the code you wrote**.
+This is the new error format.
+It's designed around the fundamental observation that errors should **focus on the code you wrote**.
 By doing so, you can much more easily see the context of what is going on.

 # Design

-As mentioned earlier, the key insight is putting your source code front and center.
-Everything else in the design builds your code.
-You'll notice that just focusing on your code can make a big difference in readability.
+The key insight is putting your source code front and center - everything you see in the output builds on _your_ code.
+Hopefully you'll agree that this focus make a big difference in readability.

 Once we had that piece, we added labels for points of interest in the code.
 The most obvious place